BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 ### Include resources
 Other property files can be included from other predefined property files.
-If the "include" property is defined, it is treated as a (comma-separated) list of additional resources to load that are processed immediately within the current set.
+If the "include" property is defined, it is treated as a (comma-separated) list of additional resources to load that are processed immediately within the current resource being loaded

 Variable substitution is not allowed for the resource name(s)